I love this guy and I love this story.

 Here is some more back story:

-Spirit Travel?
-Teleporting?
-Say what!?!?
+Teleporting.
+Spirit Travel.
+Translation by faith.
+Trans-relocation.
+Bilocation.
 Isn’t this just the stuff of science fiction?

 Well, you might be surprised to learn that teleporting and spirit travel is throughout the Bible and is an ability that God has and will still sometimes employ for those in service of the King, Yehoshua (aka Jesus)… and sometimes maybe just for fun!
 God is a Happy and fun-loving God!